wwwebman/front-end-interview-questions/README.md

 ## Common interview questions

 1. What was the most interesting solution you implemented during your last project?
-1. What is the last book you read?
+1. What the latest programming book you've read.
-1. How big was your team?
+1. How big is/was your team?
 1. Have you ever worked in [Agile, Scrum or Kanban](https://www.smartsheet.com/agile-vs-scrum-vs-waterfall-vs-kanban) environments?
 1. Which developers do you know in the Front End community?
+1. Are you a team player?
+1. What makes you a good developer?
-1. What do you do to improve programming skills?
+1. What next skill do you want to improve?
-1. What are the most common types of web attacks? - [@blog](https://blog.sucuri.net/2014/11/most-common-attacks-affecting-todays-websites.html)
+1. What values can you bring to a new team?
 1. What is the difference between imperative and declarative programming in JS? - [@blog](https://www.redotheweb.com/2015/09/18/declarative-imperative-js.html)

 ## Common technical interview questions